 So far, in India, the heated debates and frictions were noticed about “freedom of press, as well as religious beliefs”.
 Let it be the crime against the frontline journalists, or any idea challenging religious beliefs, the issue of freedom of speech and expression becomes the subject of discussion.

-In this blog, my genuine attempt is to delineate the boundaries of freedom of speech and expression weather this principle is used to address real public grivenses or advance personal or groups interest on the name of common people.
+In this blog, my genuine attempt is to delineate the boundaries of freedom of speech and expression weather this principle is used to address real public grivences or advance personal or group’s interest on the name of common people.

-The honorable supreme court and high court have been delivered many important judgments regarding the ambit of freedom of speech and expression along reasonable restrictions in the last seven decades.
+The honourable Supreme Court and high court have been delivered many important judgments regarding the ambit of freedom of speech and expression along reasonable restrictions in the last seven decades.
 Undoubtedly, these judgements are vital in determining the course of freedom of speech and expression in India in future.

 “Freedom of press” and misuse of freedom of speech and expression by media”

 In India, since many decades, media has been at the centre place regarding this principle.
-The unfortunate incidents of crimes by entites in question against the frontline journalists have been considerably increasing.
-Besides, arrest of important media persons with the help of fabricated charges to suppress criticism against people in power is notable regular maneuvering in many countries, including India.
+The unfortunate incidents of crimes by entities in question against the frontline journalists have been considerably increasing.
+Besides, arrest of important media persons with the help of fabricated charges to suppress criticism against people in power is notable regular manoeuvring in many countries, including India.

 “In the global press freedom index, India is placed in the 142nd position out of 180 nations is a matter of great concern for the largest democracy in the world”.